liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/chapter-5-request-lifecycle.md

 of the lifecycle is broken into four distinct (sub) phases that move the submitted data from the request into the data models and performs the intended action (based on this new state).
 The render portion of the lifecycle is a single (sub) phase in which the view markup is generated based on the application's recomputed state.
-The initial (sub) phase of the lifecyle is an initialization phase that restores the target view based on incoming request data.
+The initial (sub) phase of the lifecycle is an initialization phase that restores the target view based on incoming request data.

 Figure 2 depicts the non-portlet Faces lifecycle where both the action is processed and the view is rendered within a single client request.